Mizzou Bike Share

 - If both requirements are met, the Unions ambassador will check the bicycle back in.

-The Mizzou Bike Share program is housed in the MU Student Center.
-Students may check out a bike at the main information desk.
+The Mizzou Bike Share program is housed in the MU Student Center and at Brooks/South West Residence Hall.
+Students may check out a bike at each location’s main information desk.

 MU Student Center Hours